 Glutathione, with its antioxidant abilities, protects the body’s cells from developing cancer, preventing the spread of tumors.
 It also help lower the impact of cancer, reducing damage to important organs in those fighting the disease.
 It’s resistant to the action of chemotherapy, so it keeps working to fight the disease even when other antioxidants are destroyed (3, 4).

 Improves Symptoms of Psoriasis

 Psoriasis is an autoimmune disease of the skin that leads to inflammation and itchy or scaly rashes.
 A 2013 study found that an oral supplement of whey protein, found to boost glutathione levels, helped reduce symptoms and improve the condition of the skin (5).

 Glutathione deficiency has been connected with the development of several diseases of the liver.
 Glutathione has been used to treat people with liver damage with promising results.
 It has helped reduce markers of inflammation and liver failure.
 Adequate levels of glutathione seem to help protect the liver from further damage (6).

 As people age, they produce less glutathione.
 Could the decline increase the incidence of neurological diseases like Parkinson’s and Alzheimer’s?
 Glutathione may help slow the progression and improve the symptoms caused by these debilitating diseases.
-A study involving Parkinson’s patients found that intravenous glutathione reduced symptoms such as tremors (7).
-More research is needed to help identify exactly how to use glutathione to help people manage neurological illnesses.
+A study involving Parkinson’s patients found that intravenous glutathione reduced symptoms, like tremors (7).
+More research is needed to help identify exactly how to use it to help people manage neurological illnesses.

 Lowers Risk of Diabetes

 Low glutathione levels increase insulin resistance, a risk factor for diabetes.
 It also slows fat burning, increasing your risk of obesity.
-Insulin resistance and obesity can increase your chances of developing type 2 diabetes.
-Supplementation with amino acids that help the body make glutathione may speed up fat burning and improve insulin sensitivity, lowering overall risk of diabetes (8).
+Insulin resistance and obesity often lead to type 2 diabetes.
+Supplementation with amino acids that boost glutathione may speed up fat burning and improve insulin sensitivity, thus, lowering overall risk of diabetes (8).